55th Frank Fraser Potter Memorial Lecture in Philosophy

 216 Todd Hall, WSU Pullman

-The Potter Lecture will be preceded by a Foley Institute Coffee & Politics discussion of gender and the criminal justice system at noon in 308 Bryan Hall.
+The Potter Lecture will be preceded by a Foley Institute Coffee & Politics discussion with Allen on “Feminism in the Era of Trump” on Tuesday, Nov.
+28, at noon in Bryan Hall 308.

 Events cosponsors include the WSU Philosophy Club, Thomas S. Foley Institute for Public Policy and Public Service, and College of Arts and Sciences.

 Since 1959, the Potter Lecture has engaged nationally and internationally prominent philosophers to speak to WSU audiences.
-This 54th Potter Lecture supports the university’s work in addressing large societal problems through its interdisciplinary Grand Challenges research initiatives, particularly the challenge of promoting a just and equitable society.
+This 55th Potter Lecture supports the University’s work in addressing large societal problems through its interdisciplinary Grand Challenges research initiatives, particularly the challenge of promoting a just and equitable society.

 Frank Fraser Potter (1879–1959)